walshbr/walshbr.github.io/pages/cv.md

 Peer Review Publications

+* "The Life of a Lab," with Aaron Brenner, Sarah Connell, Jennifer Grayburn, Matthew Hannah, and Brad Rittenhouse, in _Digital Humanities and Laboratories: Perspectives on Knowledge, Infrastructure and Culture_, (under review).
 * "The Futures of Digital Humanities Pedagogy in a Time of Crisis", _The Digital Futures of Graduate Study in the Humanities_ (under review).
 * "The Three-Speed Problem in Digital Humanities Pedagogy", _Debates in Digital Humanities Pedagogy_ (under review).
 * Amanda Visconti, Brandon Walsh, and Scholars' Lab Community, "Running a Collaborative Research Website and Blog with Jekyll and GitHub," The Programming Historian 9 (2020), [https://doi.org/10.46430/phen0090](https://doi.org/10.46430/phen0090).